The homology of permutation racks: Preliminaries on the homology of permutation racks

 \begin{proposition} For all~$v\in\overline{\bbZ X}$, the multiplication with~$v$ is a morphism

 of chain complexes. \end{proposition}

 \begin{proof} Let us first assume that~$v=x-y$ is the difference of two basis elements.
 The formula~\eqref{eq:diff} for the differential implies

 for all chains~$w$ in the complex~$\CR_\bullet(X,\phi)$, when all differentials are computed in~$\CR_\bullet(X,\phi)$.
-This is the equation saying that multiplication with~\hbox{$v=x-y$} is compatible with the differentials when we use the differential from~$\CR_\bullet(X,\phi)[1]$ on one side: the suspension accounts for the sign.
+This is the equation saying that multiplication with~\hbox{$v=x-y$} is compatible with the differentials when we use the differential from~$\CR_\bullet(X,\phi)[1]$ on one side: the suspension accounts for the sign and is required because the map is multiplication by a degree 1 class.

 In general, every element~$v\in\overline{\bbZ X}$ is a linear combination of elements of the form~$x-y$, and multiplication with that element~$v$ is the corresponding linear combination of the multiplications with the~\hbox{$x-y$}'s. \end{proof}